Bachchala Malli: Production

-The first glimpse of the film was released on Allari Naresh’s birthday, revealing films rustic tone and action-packed visuals.
+The first glimpse of the film was released on Allari Naresh's birthday, revealing the film's rustic tone and action-packed visuals.

-Subbu Mangadevi, who gained acclaim for his directorial debut Solo Brathuke So Better, is writing and directing this new-age action drama.
+Subbu Mangadevi, who gained acclaim for his directorial debut Solo Brathuke So Better, wrote and directed the new-age action drama.
 The screenplay was co-written by Vipparthi Madhu and Viswanetra, with dialogues and story by Subbu himself.

 The film was shot in Annavaram and Tuni.

 Music

-The film’s music is composed by Vishal Chandrasekhar, noted for his work in Sita Ramam.
+The film's music is composed by Vishal Chandrashekhar.
 The first single, "Maa Oori Jatharalo", a folk melody blending traditional and contemporary elements, was released in July 2024.